 On May 7, 2004, CMS issued a Final Rule to revise the classification criterion, commonly known as the "75 percent rule," used to classify a hospital or hospital unit as an IRF.
 The compliance threshold is used to distinguish an IRF from an acute care hospital for purposes of payment under the Medicare IRF prospective payment system.
 The Final Rule implements a three-year period to analyze claims and patient assessment data to determine whether CMS will continue to use a compliance threshold that is lower than 75% or not.
 For cost reporting periods beginning on or after July 1, 2004, and before July 1, 2005, the compliance threshold will be 50% of the IRF's total patient population.
-The compliance threshold will increase to 60% of the IRF's total patient population for cost reporting periods beginning on or after July 1, 2005 and before July 1, 2006, to 65% for cost reporting periods beginning on or after July 1, 2007.
+The compliance threshold will increase to 60% of the IRF's total patient population for cost reporting periods beginning on or after July 1, 2006, to 65% for cost reporting periods beginning on or after July 1, 2006, to 65% for cost reporting periods beginning on or after July 1, 2006, to 65% for cost reporting periods beginning on after July 1, 2006, to 65% for cost reporting periods beginning on or after July 1, 2006, and before July 1, 2007, and to 75% for cost reporting periods after July 1, 2007.
 The Deficit Reduction Act of 2005 extends the phase-in period of the "75 percent rule" for one additional year.
 The 60% threshold remains in effect until June 30, 2007.
 In fiscal year 2007, the threshold is 65% and beginning in fiscal year 2008, the threshold is 75%.